timetopet/2021-05-Interview-Project/readme.md

 2. From the command line run 'composer install'.
 This will take 5-10 minutes depending your internet connection and computer.
 3. Start the local server `php artisan serve` and open http://localhost:8000 in your browser.

+To help we've already created a migration and setup a SQLite database in app/database/database.sqlite.
+You should not need to manage the databse schema or make any adjustments to it.
+Simple insert new data and read from it.

+In addition we've setup the initial route in `routes.php` and created a `WidgetController.php`.

 # Expectations

 * We expect this project to take roughly 2-3 hours.